Ready to apply?

 Submit a transcript for any course work completed after your application is submitted.
 This is required even if the courses do not satisfy program prerequisites.
 To determine your cumulative grade point average, course work completed during the most recent term will be included.
 Be sure to request the most recent term completed.

 Complete a prerequisite form, listing where and when each course was taken.
 For courses you haven’t completed, show where and when you plan to take them before enrolling.
-Submit this with your application as Miscellaneous Option Doc 1.
+Upload this form into your application under the “review” section, under “additional documents.

 Letters of recommendation (coordinated program only)